 OSCCR administers the Academic Integrity Policy and acts as a partner in educating students about academic expectations.
 An “informational report” to OSCCR results in communication to student encouraging them to familiarize themselves with resources to avoid future issues.
 An “hearing request” triggers the hearing process, giving the student the opportunity to discuss this issue.
 No report leaves a permanent mark on a student’s record, and typically sanctions for issues of ignorance are educational.

 The Academic Integrity Webpage highlights core expectations for students, as well as what they can expect if they are reported to OSCCR, and resources to help the student avoid violations in their classes.

 This interactive checklist can be used by students while or just after writing papers to ensure that they understand key integrity expectations including avoiding reuse, citing exact quotes, and completing work on their own.
 The tool can generate a certificate of completion after each use, in case instructors would like to require it.

 The libraries and library staff offer a variety of resources and tools, including links to common citation styles, tools such as RefWorks and EndNotes to simplify citation, and help from Research Librarians to help ensure students understand expectations for academic and professional scholarship.

 Academic Integrity Review for Students (AIRS)

-All active CPS students are enrolled in AIRS, an approximately one-hour review under My Organizations in CPS Blackboard containing videos from instructors and students, as well as interactive elements that will help students learn about, engage with, and understand the connection between academic and professional integrity, common violations to avoid, and tools they can utilize to ensure they meet academic expectations and complete their work with integrity.
+All CPS students are enrolled in AIRS, an approximately one-hour review located in the Canvas containing videos from instructors and students, as well as interactive elements that will help students learn about, engage with, and understand the connection between academic and professional integrity, common violations to avoid, and tools they can utilize to ensure they meet academic expectations and complete their work with integrity.